Do you have an older, geriatric pet?

 As a matter of fact, older pets frequently present to the veterinarian with an average of 2.5 health problems.

-Sounds complicated – and it is.
+Sounds complicated because it is!

 Consider Sam, for instance, who has been a faithful friend for a long time.